Hendoe/martian-brood-wireframe/README.md

   4- The Reaction Screen

-  5- The Builder Screen
+  5- The Builder Screens

 All the screens are linked to each other and can be easily accessed by following the right paths.
 At any time the User can click "Martian Brood" in the Navigation Bar to make it back to Inventory Screen.
 The Inventory Screen has direct links to the Main Screen, Gameplay Screen, and the Reaction Screen.
 Additionally, a User can also go to the Main Screen and navigate to the Gameplay Screen by clicking "Quickplay".
-From the Gameplay Screen they can press the "Set Tasks" button to navigate to the Reaction Screen.
-Or, they can use either "Spawn Aliens" or "Build Alien Structures" to get to the Builder Screen.
+From the Gameplay Screen they can press the "Set Tasks" button to navigate to the Task Builder Screen.
+Or, they can use either "Spawn Aliens" or "Build Alien Structures" to get to their respective Builder Screens.
+Both "Spawn Aliens" and "Build Alien Structures" will lead back to the Gameplay Screen if the User clicks their bottom buttons.
+The Task Builder Screen will lead to the Reaction Screen, however.
 From the Reaction Screen they can press the "Ok" button to navigate back to the Gameplay Screen.
 Please note, the "Set Tasks" button is disabled when a User is on the Reaction Screen!